bahlo/mapdns/README.md

 # mapdns [![CI](https://github.com/bahlo/mapdns/actions/workflows/ci.yml/badge.svg)](https://github.com/bahlo/mapdns/actions/workflows/ci.yml)

 A DNS server that's configured with a static JSON file.
+Useful for split-dns.

 ## Example
 Create a `mapdns.json` in the same directory you're running the binary from, with content like this: